madison-4/alx-system_engineering-devops/0x00-shell_basics/README.md

 to the parent of the working directory, but only copyfiles that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+## 100-lets_move
+Moves all files with an nuppercase letter
+## 101-clean_emacs
+deletes all files ending with ~
+## 102-tree
+creates several directories in succession in the current directory
+## 103-commas
+list files oredered but using commas not lines

 # Author
 madison-4/nox